 The Financial Conduct Authority (FCA), the UK's financial services regulator, has banned the sale of derivatives and exchange traded notes (ETNs) that reference certain types of crypto-assets to retail consumers.
-The ban comes into effect on 6th January 2021.
+The ban came into effect on 6th January 2021.

 The FCA considers these products to be ill-suited for retail consumers due to the harm they pose.
 The FCA states that these products cannot be reliably valued by retail consumers for the following reasons: